Baili-LIU/Asciidoc-CV/README.md

 # Asciidoc-CV

-This project is designed to generate a CV from an AsciiDoc file, converting it into HTML and then to PDF.
+This project is designed to generate my CV from an AsciiDoc file, converting it into HTML and then to PDF.
 ```
 ╔════════════╗        ┌────────────────────┐        ╔════════════╗        ┌────────────────────┐        ╔════════════╗
 ║  CV.adoc   ║───────▶  asciidoctor tool   ├───────▶║  CV.html   ║───────▶  wkhtmltopdf tool   ├───────▶║  CV.pdf    ║